 All uniform clothing can be purchased at a store that supplies uniforms or at any store of your choice.
-Old Navy, Children's Place, Target, and Walmart all have uniforms, and there are certainly others.
+Old Navy, Children's Place, Target, and Walmart all have uniforms.

 TCCS has an account with Cookies, where you can enter our school ID and select from the pieces that adhere to our uniform standards.
 Parents receive free shipping on all uniform orders over $49.
-And, through our "Support Your School"program, 5% of all sales generated through the school's webstore will be donated back to the school to help underprivileged students pay for their uniforms.
+Through our "Support Your School" program, 5% of all sales generated through the school's web store will be donated back to the school to help underprivileged students pay for their uniforms.

 You must search on the school code below to get to the Cookies TCCS Webstore: